Prague Slavic Congress, 1848

-The Prague Slavic Congress of 1848 (Slovanský sjezd, Slovanský zjazd/kongres) took place in Prague between 2 June and 12 June 1848.
-It was the first occasion on which voices from nearly all Slav populations of Europe were heard in one place.
+The Prague Slavic Congress of 1848 (Slovanský sjezd, Slovanský zjazd/kongres) took place in Prague, Austrian Empire (now Czech Republic) between 2 June and 12 June 1848.
+It was the first occasion on which representatives from nearly all Slav populations of Europe met in one place to discuss the emerging idea of Pan-Slavism.
+The delegates at the Congress were not only anti-Austrian, but also anti-Russian, despite the latter being the only fully independent Slavic nation at the time.

 Several other Slavic Congresses were held in different central and eastern European cities over the next century.